gcobb321/icloud3_v3/README.md

-# iCloud3 v3 Device Tracker Custom Component
+# iCloud3 v3 Developers Version

+#### *This is used for testing new features and updates.
+It is not the version of iCloud3 that is available for gener*

 ------